NotIlya4/NotIlya.SqlConnectionString.Extensions/README.md

 Of course you can override any of this values by providing them in config.

 ## SqlConnectionStringBuilder
 My extensions built on top of `SqlConnectionStringBuilder` and instead of raw connection string you can get builder.
-Instead of `GetSqlConnectionString` use `GetSqlConnectionStringBuilder` and instead of `GetDevelopmentSqlConnectionString` use `GetSqlConnectionStringBuilder`.
+Instead of `GetSqlConnectionString` use `GetSqlConnectionStringBuilder` and instead of `GetDevelopmentSqlConnectionString` use `GetDevelopmentSqlConnectionStringBuilder`.